-To-date, we have not recognized any revenue from any sources, including from product sales, and we do not expect to generate any revenue from the sale of products in the foreseeable future.
+To-date, we have not recognized any revenue from product sales, and we do not expect to generate any revenue from the sale of products in the foreseeable future.
+We expect to recognize revenue from our license agreement as we satisfy remaining performance obligations.
 If our development efforts for our product candidates are successful and result in regulatory approval, or license agreements with third parties, we may generate revenue in the future from product sales.
 However, there can be no assurance as to when we will generate such revenue, if at all.